William O'Neil: Early life and education

-O'Neil was born March 25, 1933, in Oklahoma City and raised in Texas.
-In 1951, he graduated from Woodrow Wilson High School in Dallas, Texas.
-He studied business at Southern Methodist University, received a bachelor's degree in 1955 and served in the United States Air Force.
+William Joseph O'Neil was born on March 25, 1933, in Oklahoma City.
+When he was 14, he moved to Dallas, where he later graduated from Woodrow Wilson High School.
+He studied business at Southern Methodist University, received a bachelor’s degree in 1955, and served in the United States Air Force.

 Career

 Early career

 In 1958, O'Neil started his career as a stockbroker at Hayden, Stone & Company, and developed an investment strategy which made early use of computers.
 In 1960, he was accepted to Harvard Business School's first Program for Management Development (PMD).
-From his research, O'Neil invented the CAN SLIM strategy and became the top-performing broker in his firm.
+From his research, O'Neil developed the CAN SLIM strategy and became the top-performing broker in his firm.
 He bought a seat on the NYSE at age 30 and became the youngest at that time ever to do so.
 In 1963, he founded William O'Neil + Co.
 Inc., a company which developed the first computerized daily securities database and sold its research to institutional investors and tracks over 70,000 companies worldwide.

 Daily Graphs was launched by William O'Neil to produce Daily Graphs, a printed book of stock charts delivered weekly to subscribers in 1972.
 In 1998, O'Neil launched Daily Graphs Online as a comprehensive online equity research tool and an extension of the Daily Graphs business he launched in 1972.
-In 2010, Daily Graphs Inc. and its service was re-branded as MarketSmith.
+In 2010, Daily Graphs Inc. rebranded its service as MarketSmith.

 In 1973, he founded "O'Neil Data Systems, Inc.", to provide high-speed printing and database-publishing facilities.
 The company now operates as O'Neil Digital Solutions and has operations in Los Angeles, Dallas and Monroe, North Carolina.
 The firm provides data-driven publishing and marketing communications.

-In 1988, O'Neil had a Mon-Fri stock market program on a Los Angeles UHF television station.
-KWHY-TV Channel 22 would broadcast the one-hour program with O'Neil holding center court.
-He would discuss the daily general market averages closing, why they closed as they did and what it might portend for the following trading day.
-The last fifteen minutes of the program were dedicated to the audience; a viewer could call the station, mention a stock they owned or were looking to purchase.
-O'Neil would bring up a chart on the TV screen of that stock and discuss its merits or caution the viewer.
-O'Neil would show a chart pattern and advise where to buy or sell.
-Also, early in the program, stocks that were highlighted were some of the Investor's Daily 200 stock list companies.